 SAEM is proud to bring you the best research course for junior faculty taught by leading experts in academic emergency medicine.
 The purpose of this course is to arm participants with the fundamental knowledge and skills to design a high quality research project and grant proposal to jumpstart their research career.
+Participants will also develop deeper ties and mentorship within the SAEM research community.
 The course is targeted to assist junior faculty within five years of graduation, fellows, and senior residents who are interested in pursuing a career in research.

 If you would like to be considered for one of the below scholarships, please check the box for your focus area on the application form.
 You must be a member of the academy to be eligible.

 - Academy for Women in Academic Emergency Medicine (AWAEM)

 - Academy for Diversity & Inclusion in Emergency Medicine (ADIEM)

 - Academy of Emergency Ultrasound (AEUS)

 - Residents and Medical Students (RAMS)

 Residents and Medical Students (RAMS) Scholarships